sameersbn/docker-gitlab/README.md

 - **GITLAB_SUPPORT**: The support email address for the GitLab server.
 Defaults to support@localhost.
 - **GITLAB_SIGNUP**: Enable or disable user signups.
 Default is false.
 - **GITLAB_BACKUPS**: Setup cron job to automatic backups.
 Possible values disable, daily or monthly.
 Disabled by default
+- **GITLAB_BACKUP_EXPIRY**: Configure how long to keep backups before they are deleted.
+By default when automated backups are disabled backups are kept forever (0 seconds), else the backups expire in 7 days (604800 seconds).
 - **GITLAB_SHELL_SSH_PORT**: The ssh port number.
 Defaults to 22.
 - **REDIS_HOST**: The hostname of the redis server.
 Defaults to localhost
 - **REDIS_PORT**: The connection port of the redis server.
 Defaults to 6379.